liuggio/statsd-php-client/Readme.md

 ## Upgrade

-BC from the v1.0.4 version, [see Sender and Client differences](https://github.com/liuggio/statsd-php-client/pull/5/files).
+- BC from the v1.0.4 version, [see Sender and Client differences](https://github.com/liuggio/statsd-php-client/pull/5/files).

-## TODO

-example with monolog
+- BC from the v1.0.* version:
+  * The StatsdClientInterface::MAX_UDP_SIZE_STR is deprecated.
+  * The StastdClient::constructor permit only to parameters not 3, the boolean packet reducer has been removed, in favour of the PacketReducer Class that act as decorator.